 CityReporter provides you with over 40 different options for question types to suit your unique needs.
-Keep in mind when you are creating your checklists that ‘No’ answers create faults in most question types, and you will have to resolve those issues with a re-inspection.
+Keep in mind when you are creating your forms that ‘No’ answers create faults in most question types, and you will have to resolve those issues with a re-inspection.
 There are different sets of question types available in each module.
 This tutorial provides you with a brief overview of some of the more common question types.
-For an overview of question types in the Permits & Construction module specifically, see Common Question Types For Permits & Construction Checklists.
+For an overview of question types in the Permits & Construction module specifically, see Common Question Types For Permits & Construction Forms.

 1. Yes/No Fault